fakhriexpansion/pyspark-sql-ffkhr/README.md

 ```
 I also give the log of my docker running in local.
 Kindly check `Running log` below

-For further development, the script can be run on top of k8s and can add the other argument seamlessly inside yaml file.

 ## Running log
 I provide two log here.
 One running container without upload to GCS and another one with upload to GCS.
 If you want to run it without upload to GCS, below shows the command